Top 100 SaaS Companies Survey 2023

 Development Costs

-The percentage of companies capitalizing software development costs decreased by 2%, going from 72% in 2022 to 70% in 2023.
-This is the second year this percentage has not grown, perhaps indicating a leveling out of the number of companies seeking to capitalize these costs.
+The percentage of companies capitalizing software development costs decreased just 1% between 2023 and 2024, perhaps indicating a leveling out of the number of companies seeking to capitalize these costs.

 Companies That Capitalize Software Development Costs